AnnaChirumbolo/A-Kiroo/index.md

 ### b) Write headings and titles

 First thing in the agenda - open `Rstudio`!
-Once you've done that open the tutorial folder that you have downloaded by clicking on 'Project:(none)' on the upper right and selecting Open Project > tutorial_repo-master.
+Once you've done that open the tutorial folder that you have downloaded by clicking on 'Project:(none)' on the upper right and selecting Open Project > Coding-Club-Markdown-pt.II.
 This will set the working directory to the tutorial folder.

 Create a new `R Markdown` file.
 Give it an informative title, such as 'Appendices document in Markdown', and change the 'Default Output Format' to PDF.
 You can read in brackets that the pdf requires <a href="https://miktex.org/howto/install-miktex" target="____blank">MikTex</a> for Windows,  <a href="http://www.tug.org/mactex/" target="____blank">MacTex </a> for Mac or <a href="https://www.tug.org/texlive/" target="____blank">Tex Live</a> for Linux.